stchiou/ngs/tutorial-notes.md

   ```
    + `cut` removes sections from each line of files the `-f` flag indicates the fields that being selected.
    + The `|` is called pipe.
 It passes the output of a previous command on STDIN (the standard input stream) to the input of the next one, or to the shell.
    + `xargs` builds and execute command lines from standard input.
-In this case, it receives the result of the `cut` command from standard out, converts them into separated <b> arguments </b> for the `wget` command.
+In this case, it receives the result of the `cut` command from standard out, converts them into separated **arguments** for the `wget` command.

 + Instruction for downloading from SRA can be found here:
 https://www.ncbi.nlm.nih.gov/sra/docs/sradownload/#ui-ncbiinpagenav-heading-7

 ### FASTQ Format
-+ A paired-end sequencing run will always have <b>two</b> FASTQ files--one for the forward reads, one for the backward reads.
++ A paired-end sequencing run will always have **two** FASTQ files--one for the forward reads, one for the backward reads.

+#### Sequence Identifier
 + The first line of each FASTQ read snippet contains the read ID.
  + Format for Illumina  < version 1.8
  `@<machine_id>:<lane>:<title>:<x_coord>:<y_coord>#<index>/<read_#>`